chifambawalter/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 Explain why line 4 and line 6 output different numbers.
+ you can only use the local scope inside the variable only.
+ one is a local and one is a global scope so
 ## Question 2

 Take a look at the following code: